metio/yosql/yosql-website/content/persistence/jdbc/_index.md

   - JDBC
 ---

 The `javax.sql` based implementation to access your database.
 It does not require any dependencies outside from standard JDK classes.
-You can [configure](/configuration/jdbc/) it in multiple ways to accommodate your project.
+The available configuration is listed split into multiple pages which are listed at the bottom of this page.

 ## Tooling